cloudiator/cloudiator.github.io/_docs/application.md

 ## Application, ApplicationComponents and (Lifecycle)Component

 As described above, the application description is threefold and consists of Components, ApplicationComponents and an Application.
-This allows reuse from Components between different Applications, e.g. a once create haProxy Component could be reused in the Application "MediaWiki" but also in a "Wordpress" Application.

 ![Type model of cloudiator][type_model]

+This allows the reuse of components across other applications.
+A user could needs to model the MariaDB component only once and afterwards can reuse it in other applications, e.g. a wiki application and a WordPress application.

+![Reuse of application components][wiki_wordpress]

 ## Communication